terra-money/interchain-accounts-demo/readme.md

 # Clone relayer and build
 https://github.com/cosmos/relayer.git
 cd relayer
-make install
+// The demo is using this version of the golang relayer.
+Future versions will use the hermes relayer. git checkout 13245f1fee57e1754f3bf76fd89b153244e01ba4 make install

 # Bootstrap two local chains & start the relayer with development data